wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-resiliency-retry-policy.md

     port: 443
 ```

-For more information, see [x-envoy-max-retries](https://www.envoyproxy.io/docs/envoy/v1.24.1/configuration/http/http_filters/router_filter#config-http-filters-router-x-envoy-max-retries) in the official Envoy documentation.
+For more information, see <a href="https://www.envoyproxy.io/docs/envoy/v1.24.1/configuration/http/http_filters/router_filter#config-http-filters-router-x-envoy-max-retries" target="_blank">x-envoy-max-retries</a> in the official Envoy documentation.

 **Step 2 - Apply the CRs**